Ontario Highway 27: Former route (1997)

 North of Highway 9, the route curved 1.5 km to the east, then continued north, parallel to Highway 400.
 It followed the townline between Tecumseth and West Gwillimbury townships.
 It travelled through the village of Bond Head and thereafter met Highway 89 in Cookstown.
 As the highway approached Barrie, it curved and followed Essa Road northeast until it met Highway 400.
 Through Barrie, it was concurrent with Highway 400 between Exit 94 and Exit 98, after which it was concurrent with Highway 26 along Bayfield Street, travelling north and exiting the city.
 At Midhurst, Highway 27 diverged from its concurrency to continue north, parallel to and 4 km west of Highway 400.
 After passing through the village of Elmvale and the end of Highway 92, the highway abruptly turned to the east to a junction with Highway 93 in the community of Waverley, which assumed the section north of here in the 1980s.
 Continuing north again, the highway meandered towards Georgian Bay, departing from the old Penetanguishene Road at Mertz's Corner.
 The route curved around the western side of a large marsh before entering the community of Wyebridge, where it crossed the Wye River.
 Several kilometres north of Wyebridge, Highway 27 met Highway 12 on the outskirts of Midland.
-It then rejoined Penetanguishene Road and continued north into Penetanguishene, ending at the shoreline of Penetanguishene Harbour.
+It then rejoined Penetanguishene Road and continued north into Penetanguishene, ending at Robert Street near Penetanguishene Harbour.